eebs/BCP-API-SDK/README.md

 	$nameResults = $auction->filterByName('Nissel');

 Returns all auctions for item id 59219.
+This will return items for all auction houses, with no differentiation between factions.
+To only return items from a specific faction, see the section titled "Additional Filtering".

 	$itemResults = $auction->filterByItem('59219');